scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 ### Steps

-* For configuring DynamoDB,
+* For configuring DynamoDB properties like autoscale, Read and WriteRequest Unit,
-  * For Scalar DL, [Scalar DL schema loader](https://github.com/scalar-labs/scalardl-schema-loader) or the Scalar DL schema loader [helm charts](https://github.com/scalar-labs/helm-charts/tree/main/charts/schema-loading) will help you to configure DynamoDB.
+  * For Scalar DL, [Scalar DL schema loader](https://github.com/scalar-labs/scalardl-schema-loader) or the Scalar DL schema loader [helm charts](https://github.com/scalar-labs/helm-charts/tree/main/charts/schema-loading) will help you to configure properties like autoscale, Read and WriteRequest Unit for DynamoDB tables.
-  * For Scalar DB, [Scalar DB schema loader](https://github.com/scalar-labs/scalardb/tree/master/schema-loader/) will help you to configure DynamoDB.
+  * For Scalar DB, [Scalar DB schema loader](https://github.com/scalar-labs/scalardb/tree/master/schema-loader/) will help you to configure properties like autoscale, Read and WriteRequest Unit for DynamoDB tables.
 * (Optional) You can scale the throughput of DynamoDB by setting the `dynamoBaseResourceUnit` value (which applies to all the tables) in the `schema-loading-custom-values.yaml` file.
 * (Optional)  Configure advanced monitoring services with [Azure official guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/monitoring-automated-manual.html), monitoring is enabled in DynamoDB by default.